Account settings and security

 *July 29th, 2024*

-Incidents are now displayed on the chart with their respective impact color, making it easier to understand any correlation at a glance.
+Incidents are now displayed on the chart with their respective impact colors, making it easier to understand any correlation at a glance.

-If you're interested in learning more about how we generate the performance chart, you can read our article on [downsampling time series data](/articles/downsampling-time-series-data).
+If you're interested in learning more about how Phare generates the performance chart, read the article on [downsampling time series data](/articles/downsampling-time-series-data).

 ## Custom domains for status pages